 Diploma Distribution Ceremony Presentation of diplomas will take place in Conte Forum immediately following the University Commencement Ceremony in Alumni Stadium.
 Please proceed immediately to Conte Forum.

 Please note: The Shaw Award is a cash prize awarded to a senior in CSOM who has been accepted to a recognized law school.
-If you have been accepted to law school and you are interested in this award, please drop off a copy of your acceptance letter and a résumé to Dean Keeley in Fulton 360 by Friday, April 4.
+If you have been accepted to law school and you are interested in this award, please drop off a copy of your acceptance letter and a résumé to Sara Nunziata in Fulton 221 by Friday, April 3.

-Rain Plan In case of rain, the CSOM diploma ceremony will take place in the Flynn Recreation Complex, North Wing immediately following the University Commencement Ceremony.
+Rain Plan In case of severe weather, the CSOM diploma ceremony will take place in the Flynn Recreation Complex, North Wing immediately following the University Commencement Ceremony.
 Rain tickets are required to attend this diploma ceremony and will be available at cap and gown distribution.

 Seating Graduates will be seated in alphabetical order.
 (Honors Program graduates are seated first, with the remainder of graduates behind them.)
 Find your name and be seated as soon as possible.